 Second, this time in your life is brief.
 It does not feel like it right now, but it is.
 The feelings and thoughts you have now will not remain for your entire life.
 You will outgrow the pimples, the growing pains, the insecurities, and the frustrations.
 You will look back at this time as only a fraction of your life, so do not fret too much about what happens now.
 Study hard, learn a life lesson or two, and know that life only goes up from here.

-Third, it is OK to hate your dad and me sometimes.
+Third, it is okay to hate your dad and me sometimes.
 I aim to be a “cool mom” as lame as that statement sounds.
 I want to do all the fun and exciting things with you like rock concerts, scary movies, intellectual conversations about the world, and the latest technologies.
 But, I am your mother.
 My biggest goal and responsibility is to ensure that you grow into a responsible, good person.
 This means that I have to disagree with you and punish you for bad or irresponsible behavior.
-It means I say “no” to things you may want and must stop any bad decision making when I can.
+It means I say “no” to things you may want and must stop any bad decision-making when I can.
 I may have to take your phone or computer to check what you are doing, which is so lame.
 You may think I’m unfair, and you may curse me for whatever I inflict on you—and that is OK.
 It just means I am doing my job.
 I’m willing to be the bad guy to ensure you do not grow up to be a jerk.

 Finally, embrace this time.
 It is a period of new experiences and freedom.
 Yes, you are still under your parents’ rule.
 Yes, you are not an adult.
 On the other hand, you are not burdened with regular life.
 You have no bills to pay!
 You have no job to report to!
-Your only worries are to study, follow your parents’ rules, and to live a decent life.
+Your only worries are to study, follow your parents’ rules, and live a decent life.
 You will never feel this freedom again.
-I tell all my kids frequently that adulthood is a trap—you think you want to be an adult, until you realize adults are slaves to jobs, bills, taxes, responsibilities, and life in general.
+I tell all my kids frequently that adulthood is a trap—you think you want to be an adult until you realize adults are slaves to jobs, bills, taxes, responsibilities, and life in general.
 Embrace your teenage years.
 Embrace your experiences and seize the opportunities you have (and that your parents are paying for).
 Learn as much as you can, live as much as you can, and enjoy your years with your family before the real world calls.

 I will end this letter to you, my darling teenage daughter, and hope that your brain absorbed at least a third of this.
 I will always be here for you, with as little judgment as I can muster, to help you in whatever way possible.
 You are my baby, no matter how old you are, and you grow more beautiful and confident each day.
 I feel privileged to witness your life and to enable your progress, and I hope you let me guide you until my last breath.